 Financial Aid Questions

 I want to apply for scholarships.
 When do I need to do that?

-Please see our pages for first-year or transfer students apply for merit scholarships or need-based scholarship.
+Please see our pages for first-year merit scholarships, transfer student merit scholarships, or need-based scholarships.
 Scholarship requirements vary; please review all requirements and make sure deadlines are met.
 Some have an application deadline of December 1.
 All scholarship recipients are notified by early April.

 I will be applying for financial aid.
 What are the financial aid application deadlines?

 BU requires both the FAFSA and the CSS Profile™ as components of the application for financial aid.
 The financial assistance deadlines vary based on the type of admission you are applying for.
 Please see the financial assistance chart for a comprehensive overview of the various deadlines.
 All financial aid decisions are released when admissions decisions are released.